Sue Bradford

 Bradford is an eco-socialist.
 In 2019, she penned an op-ed stating her reluctance to vote for the Green Party in the future.
 She criticised the party from the left in regards to her opinion that the party underwent a centrist direction under the leadership of James Shaw and Marama Davidson.
-Bradford had previously ran for the leadership of the Greens on a left-wing platform, losing to Metiria Turei in 2009.
+Bradford had previously run for the leadership of the Greens on a left-wing platform, losing to Metiria Turei in 2009.

 Early life

 Sue Bradford graduated from the University of Auckland in History and Political Studies, and later obtained an MA in Chinese.
 Furthering her academic education she undertook postgraduate study at the University of Canterbury where she received a diploma in journalism, and a PhD in Public Policy at Auckland University of Technology.
-The title of her doctoral thesis was: A major left wing think tank in Aotearoa: An impossible dream or a call to action?
-She has also spent time on the unemployment benefit and the domestic purposes benefit.
+The title of her doctoral thesis was: A major left wing think tank in Aotearoa: An impossible dream or a call to action?, and the work was supervised by Marilyn Waring and Judy McGregor.

-Throughout the 1980s and 1990s Bradford had a high profile as an activist against various social and economic reforms pursued by the governments of the day.
-Accordingly, she became something of a bête noire amongst supporters of the right in New Zealand.
+Bradford admitted in 2000 she has countless convictions.

+Bradford was trespassed from Parliament in 1998.